andyttran/guide_to_algorithms/README.md

 # Intro to Algorithms

 ## Purpose
 The main goal of this guide is to get developers started with algorithms.
-This guide will serve as a roadmap for developers who do not have not taken an introductory algorithms course or need a refresher on basic algorithm design.
+This guide will serve as a roadmap for developers who have not taken an introductory algorithms course or need a refresher on basic algorithm design.

 *In addition, this guide will also prepare developers for the [Outco program](http://outco.io) and their admissions fundamentals check.*